plandem/angular-rbac/README.md

 **serverRequest** - Function that will be executed to request authItems for checking.
 This function must return 'promise' object.
 By default, service is using **$http.post()**.

-You can't use **$rbac** service without any configuration.
-You must set an URL for your backend, at least.

 ```javascript
 app.config(['$rbacProvider', function($rbacProvider) {
 	$rbacProvider.setup({